MEET OUR BOARD AND COMMITTEES

 As a father of two, Mr. Taheri would like to see the next generation maintain an understanding of Persian language and culture.
 Attracted to Golestan by his profound love for Iran, Hadi believes that Golestan provides a uniquely nurturing environment for Iranian-American parents who wish to have their children speak Persian.

-Katherine Whitney – Board President
+Katherine Whitney – Secretary

 Katherine Whitney is a museum consultant and writer.
 She earned a BA in art history at Duke University and a Masters in Museum Studies at John F. Kennedy University.
 In 1995 she founded Katherine Whitney & Associates, an independent museum exhibition consulting firm.